 Press Releases

-Washington, D.C. – Today, Members of the Congressional Asian Pacific American Caucus (CAPAC) released the following statements to welcome Dr. DJ Patil as the first White House Chief Data Scientist and new Deputy Chief Technology Officer for Data Policy:
+Washington, DC – Today, Members of the Congressional Asian Pacific American Caucus (CAPAC) released the following statements on the passage of the FY2017 Legislative Branch Appropriations Act (H.R.

 Congresswoman Judy Chu (CA-27), CAPAC Chair:

-Washington, D.C. – Today, Members of the Congressional Asian Pacific American Caucus (CAPAC) released the following statements regarding the Japanese Latin American experience during World War II:
+Washington, DC – Today, Members of the Congressional Asian Pacific American Caucus (CAPAC) released the following statements to commemorate the Muslim holy month of Ramadan, which begins at sundown on Sunday.

 Congresswoman Judy Chu (CA-27), CAPAC Chair: